 This surgery is not commonly used.
-But it can be an option for women who are still not ovulating after losing weight and trying fertility medicines.
+But it can be an option if you still don't ovulate after you lose weight and try fertility medicines.

 Ovarian drilling is usually done through a small incision (laparoscopy), with general anesthesia.
-The surgeon makes a small cut (incision) in the abdomen at the belly button.
-The surgeon then places a tube to inflate the abdomen with a small amount of carbon dioxide gas so that he or she can insert the viewing instrument (laparoscope) without damage to the internal organs.
+The surgeon makes a small incision in the belly at the belly button.
+The surgeon then places a tube to inflate the belly with a small amount of air.
+This lets the surgeon insert the viewing tool (laparoscope) without damage to the internal organs.
 The surgeon looks through the laparoscope at the internal organs.
-Surgical instruments may be inserted through the same incision or other small incisions in the pelvic area.
+Surgical tools may be inserted through the same incision or other small incisions in the pelvic area.

-If you have a laparoscopy procedure, you will likely go home the same day and can do your normal activities within 24 hours.
-Your return to normal activities will depend on how quickly you recover from surgery, which may take a few days or as long as 2 to 4 weeks.
+You will likely go home the same day and can do your normal activities within 24 hours.
+Your return to normal activities will depend on how quickly you recover from surgery.
+It may take a few days or as long as 2 to 4 weeks.

 Why It Is Done